 BT: What do you think your role is as a public figure and someone with influence?

 SG: Oh, just be socially conscious and aware.
-I was heavily involved in the Together for Yes campaign about repealing our eighth amendment (along with Saoirse Ronan, Catriona Balfe, Andrew Scott, Liam Cunningham, Brian Gleeson, Ferdia Walsh Peelo).
-I’m always afraid to be political because people would kind of be like “what would you know? you’re an actress”.
+I was heavily involved in the Together for Yes campaign about repealing our eighth amendment (along with Saoirse Ronan, Catriona Balfe, Andrew Scott, Liam Cunningham, Cillian Murphy, Aisling Bea and Brian Gleeson among others).
+I’m always afraid to be political because people would kind of be like: “What would you know? you’re an actress”.
 But I do have a voice and I have the responsibility to use it in the best way possible.
 We use our voices for good, like climate change awareness and save the bees.
 Just be better people.